 Teaching assistant: Tianxu Chen <firstname.lastname@example.org>; Office hours: Thursdays 12:30 p.m. to 2 p.m.

 This is a masters level course in health economics, and hence I will assume that students are comfortable with calculus, statistics and economic models.

 Students will learn how to apply economic analysis tools to understanding the economics of health and health care markets.
 The class will cover such topics as moral hazard, risk aversion, adverse selection, physician-patient interaction, managed care, regulation, payment systems for providers, and various international health topics.
 The course outline below highlights the topics covered.
 Additional readings will likely be added during the term.

 The only prerequisite for the course is EC501 Microeconomic Theory.
 It will be very helpful if you have also had some level of econometrics, such as EC508 or EC414, although you can probably get by if you have had at least one of the statistics classes, EC507 or EC305.
-You are expected to be able to read papers that do econometrics rather than do econometrics.
-Talk to me if you are worried about your background.
+You are expected to be able to read papers that use econometrics rather than derive econometric techniques and proofs.
+Talk to or email me if you are uncertain of your background.

 Independent Term Paper Option.